Cooking and cycling Tuscany stile

 The second part is considered easy to moderate for our arrival in Rapolano Terme.

-It is here where we will enjoy lunch after which we will ride back to the villa.
+It is here where we will enjoy lunch and after we ride back to the villa.

 Day Five — 53 km (elevation: 787 mt)